DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

 \subsection{Ablation Study About the Parameters of PCA and Noise}

-To better understand the effect of our method's parameters on the final score, we conduct an ablation study and report the results in \autoref{tab:ablation1}.
-In particular, we show how the number of (1) noise samples and (2) PCA DINOv2 output dimensions affect the pose quality (mAP) and inference time (s).
+To better understand the effect of our method's parameters on the final score, we conduct an ablation study and report the results based on RGB-DINO-N inputs in \autoref{tab:ablation1}.
+In particular, we show how the number of (1) PCA dimensions for DINOv2 outputs and (2) noise samples affect the pose quality (mAP) and inference time (s).
 Keeping the number of noise samples at 1, we observe that the performance of PCA peaks at 6 dimensions showing the best scores while maintaining minimal inference overhead.
-Changing the noise number from 1 to 6 with 6-dimensional PCA boosts the performance significantly, resulting in more than a 10 percent improvement for 10°5cm and 15°5cm.
+Changing the noise number from 1 to 6 with 6-dimensional PCA boosts the performance significantly, resulting in more than a 10 percent improvement on 10°5cm and 15°5cm metric.
 The 6 noises are chosen as a default for our pipeline from both mAP and inference time perspectives.
 Thus, the 5th row in \autoref{tab:ablation1} corresponds the last row in \autoref{tab:nocs_eval}.